basecardhero/exclude-postmeta-form-keys/README.md

 1. Clone the repository into the `plugins` directory of your WordPress develop site.
 2. Create a copy of the `.makenv` file. `cp .makenv.sample .makenv`.
 3. Update `.makenv` with your test database information.
+4. Run `make setup-tests`
-4. Run `composer test` to run integration tests.
+5. Run `composer test` to run integration tests.
-5. Run `composer all` to run php linting, WordPress code standards, and phpunit all in one.
+6. Run `composer all` to run php linting, WordPress code standards, and phpunit all in one.